lavie/flashcards/README.md

 ### Core Features (Implemented)
 - Simple flashcard system showing Portuguese verbs and their English translations
 - Cards flip automatically after a set time (configurable from 3-20 seconds)
-- Support for both EN-PT and PT-EN directions
+- Support for both EN-PT and PT-EN directions (including random direction option)
 - Random selection from a dictionary of common verbs
+- Verb conjugation support for different tenses (present, past, future)
 - Minimalistic interface that works well on mobile devices
 - Simple spinning timer animation that visualizes the countdown
 - Settings panel with customizable options